SKGleba/IMCUnlock/README.md

  # Useful notes:
 - You can not use unofficial enso mods that are not listed as "supported".
 - I recommend doing a backup of pd0:
+- The 300MB storage is in reality a ~250MB one.
 - For any serious issue/help DM me on twitter (twitter.com/skgleba)